joke2k/faker/README.md

     pip install fake-factory

-Use `fake.Factory.create()` to create and initialize a faker generator, which can generate data by accessing properties named after the type of data you want.
+Use `faker.Factory.create()` to create and initialize a faker generator, which can generate data by accessing properties named after the type of data you want.

 ```python